 2:1 – 7 No discrimination or favouritism

-1 My brothers and sisters, believers in our glorious Lord Jesus Christ must not show favoritism.
+1 My brothers and sisters, believers in our glorious Lord Jesus Christ must not show favouritism.
 2 Suppose a man comes into your meeting wearing a gold ring and fine clothes, and a poor man in filthy old clothes also comes in.
 3 If you show special attention to the man wearing fine clothes and say, “Here’s a good seat for you,” but say to the poor man, “You stand there” or “Sit on the floor by my feet,” 4 have you not discriminated among yourselves and become judges with evil thoughts?

 5 Listen, my dear brothers and sisters: Has not God chosen those who are poor in the eyes of the world to be rich in faith and to inherit the kingdom he promised those who love him?
-6 But you have dishonored the poor.
+6 But you have dishonoured the poor.
 Is it not the rich who are exploiting you?
 Are they not the ones who are dragging you into court?
 7 Are they not the ones who are blaspheming the noble name of him to whom you belong?

 James is highlighting the universal human tendency to favour the rich over the poor, but in church all believers are strictly equal because we are saved on exactly the same basis – faith in Christ.